 As the rules were initially drawn, someone buying a property which counts as two dwellings would be liable to an extra 3% SDLT on the whole price above the 'normal' SDLT that would be due.
 This was the case even if it was going to be the buyer’s only property or if it was replacing the buyer’s only or main residence.

 It will not always be straightforward to know if a property counts as a single dwelling or as more, nor whether the surcharge applies.
-For further information on the above or any SDLT query please contact Blake Morgan's SDLT expert, John Shallcross.
-For a more detailed article on this with further examples see HERE.
+For professional advice on the above or any SDLT query please contact Blake Morgan's SDLT expert, John Shallcross.
+For a more detailed article on this with further examples see here:

-A new test, which I will call the 'subsidiary dwelling test', has been introduced with retrospective effect by the Finance Act 2016.
+A new test, which I will call the 'subsidiary dwelling test', was introduced with retrospective effect by the Finance Act 2016.
 This test applies where a single transaction comprises two or more dwellings.
 The amended rules apply where:

 - On making a just and reasonable apportionment of the price, at least two thirds of the price is paid for the main dwelling.

 - The subsidiary dwelling is part of the same building as the main dwelling or is within the grounds of the main dwelling.

 It is not relevant how the subsidiary dwelling is to be used (for example it could be let out rather than used for a family member).
 Nor is there any requirement as to planning conditions requiring the subsidiary dwelling to be occupied or disposed of in limited ways.